Night Caller from Outer Space: Production

-It was the first science fiction film from John Saxon.
-Directed by John Gilling.
+It was the first science fiction film featuring John Saxon.

+Music

 UK prints of the film feature Alan Haven's version of the hit instrumental "Image" as the theme played over the opening credits.
 Export prints feature a lounge number titled "The Night Caller" written by Albert Hague and sung by Mark Richardson.

-Reception
+Critical reception

+The Monthly Film Bulletin wrote: "An uncommonly intelligent little science fiction thriller, competently mounted and convincingly scripted.
+The fantasy of the first half comes off better than the more straightforward investigations towards the end, and the finale is something of an anticlimax.
+But the acting is always more than adequate, and Patricia Haines in particular manages to bring some character to the stock figure of the female scientist."